open-webui/open-webui/location/setup/README.md

 </span>

 You can either fork and clone our [projects repo](https://github.com/ModelEarth/projects)
-Or you can use our datascape Docker container, which is created from the same modelearth/projects repo.
+Or you can use our [datascape Docker container image](https://github.com/users/datascape/packages/container/package/projects), which is created from the same modelearth/projects repo.

-## Edit your project/location files pulled down from our Docker package (COMING SOON)
+## Edit your project/location files pulled down from our Docker package

 Once you get the following installed, see our [Location Projects for Open WebUI](../).